itskiptoo05/sales-performance-gsheets-automation/README.md

 ![Top 20 Revenue-Generating Models - Bar Chart](docs/top_20_revenue_generating_models.png)

 #### 🧠 Insight
-> The Dell Inspiron leads with over 15% of total revenue, followed closely by HP Pavilion and Lenovo Ideapad.
+> The **Dell Inspiron** leads with over 15% of total revenue, followed closely by **HP Pavilion** and **Lenovo Ideapad**.
 This concentration of revenue within a few models suggests that a focused strategy around these products can significantly impact overall sales performance.
 >
 >While this dominance presents an opportunity to maximize returns through focused marketing and inventory strategies, it also introduces risk — overdependence on a single model could impact revenue stability if availability or market preference shifts unexpectedly.